 1. Wave

-Wave is a free app with features aimed specifically at small business owners.
-It’s cloud-based, so there’s no need for downloads or installation, but the relatively poor performance of the iOS and Android mobile apps may put some people off.
+Wave is one of the free apps for business owners that has features aimed specifically at small businesses.
+It’s cloud-based, so there’s no need for downloads or installation.

 Useful features: